 My Post

-and manipulatives.
+As I searched the internet I came across two very good learning websites.
+One is called Eduplace and the other one is called Jump Start.
+Eduplace is a basic site, specifically for second grade, that gives tools to help plan your lesson.
+It consists of a glossary, manipulatives, graphic organizers, and of course games.
+All these tools are specific for second grade learning.
+This learning tool could be used often in my classroom mostly for the games and manipulatives.
 Jump Start has educational resources for pre-K through sixth grade.
 Some of the resources are games, worksheets, lesson plans, and much more.
 The movie Madagascar and How to Train Your Dragon are some of the themes used for the different games.
 Each game is available not only online but on a number of sources like the iPad, Nintendo Wii, Mobile Device, and Nintendo DS.
 As you can see Jump Start stays up to date on 21st century learning and that is why it grabbed my attention.
 This is something that I will use in my classroom on a daily basis to reinforce what we have learned or even introduces something new.
 The many worksheets, lesson plans, and activities will be of great help in my classroom.
 Each curriculum is based on national and state standards so my students will always be learning efficiently.
 Jump Start is also a great way to keep my class interactive in learning.
 This site will help make the boring or more difficult topic fun.

 Miriah's Post